Personalized Federated Learning with First Order Model Optimization: Federated First Order Model Optimization

 \paragraph{Federated learning as an iterative local model update} The central premise of our work stems from viewing each federated model download$-$and subsequent changing of local model parameters$-$as an optimization step towards some objective.
 In traditional FL, this objective involves performing well on the global population distribution, similar in representation to the union of all local datasets.
 Assuming $N$ federating clients, we compute each global model $\theta^G$ at time $t$ as: \( \theta^{G(t)} = \sum_{n = 1}^{N} w_n \cdot \theta_n^{\ell(t)}, \text{ where } w_n = |\mD_n^\text{train}| / \sum_{j=1}^N |\mD_j^\text{train}| \) .
 If client $c_i$ downloads this model, we can view this change to their local model as an update: \( \theta_i^{\ell(t + 1)} \leftarrow \theta_i^{\ell(t)} + \sum_{n =1}^N w_n \cdot \big( \theta_n^{\ell(t)} - \theta_i^{\ell(t)} \big) \) since $\sum_n w_n = 1$.
 This then updates a client's current local model parameters in directions specified by the weights $\vw$ and models $\{\theta_n\}$ in the federation.
 A natural choice to optimize for the global target distribution sets $w_n$ as above and in \cite{mcmahan2017communication}, e.g. as an unbiased estimate of global model parameters.
 However, in our personalized scenario, we are more interested in computing the update uniquely with respect to each client's target task.
 We then wish to find the optimal weights $\vw = \left<w_1, \ldots, w_N\right>$ that optimize for the client's objective, minimizing $\mathcal{L}_{i}(\theta_i^{\ell})$.

-\paragraph{Efficient personalization with \texttt{FedFomo}}Intuitively, we wish to find models $\{ \theta^{\ell(t)}_m : m \in [N] \setminus i \}$ such that moving towards their parameters leads to better performance on our target distribution, and accordingly weight these $\theta$ higher in a model average.
+\paragraph{Efficient personalization with FedFomo}Intuitively, we wish to find models $\{ \theta^{\ell(t)}_m : m \in [N] \setminus i \}$ such that moving towards their parameters leads to better performance on our target distribution, and accordingly weight these $\theta$ higher in a model average.
 If a client carries a satisfying number of local data points associated with their target objective $\mathcal{L}_i$, then they could obtain a reasonable model through local training alone, e.g. directly updating their model parameters through SGD:

 However, without this data, clients are more motivated to federate.
 In doing so they obtain useful updates, albeit in the more restricted form of fixed model parameters $\{\theta_n : n \in N \}$.
-Then for personalized or non-IID target distributions, we can iteratively solve for the optimal combination of client models $\vw^* = \arg \min \mathcal{L}_{V_i}(\theta)$ by computing:
+Then for personalized or non-IID target distributions, we can iteratively solve for the optimal combination of client models $\vw^* = \arg \min \mathcal{L}_{i}(\theta)$ by computing:

-Unfortunately, as the larger federated learning algorithm is already an iterative process with many rounds of communication, computing $\vw^*$ through Eq.~\ref{eq:grad_descent_fl} may be a cumbersome procedure.
-Worse, if the model averages are only computed server-side as in traditional FL, Eq.~\ref{eq:grad_descent_fl} becomes prohibitively expensive in communication rounds \cite{mcmahan2017communication}.
+where $\bm{1}$ is a size-$N$ vector of ones.
+Unfortunately, as the larger federated learning algorithm is already an iterative process with many rounds of communication, computing $\vw^*$ through Eq.~\ref{eq:grad_descent_fl} may be cumbersome.
+Worse, if the model averages are only computed server-side as in traditional FL, Eq.~\ref{eq:grad_descent_fl} becomes prohibitively expensive in communication rounds \citep{mcmahan2017communication}.

 Following this line of reasoning however, we thus derive an approximation of $\vw^*$ for any client: Given previous local model parameters $\theta_i^{\ell(t - 1)}$, set of fellow federating models available to download $\{\theta_n^{\ell(t)}\}$ and local client objective captured by $\mathcal{L}_i$, we propose weights of the form: